nasseralenezi/CODEDTASK/README.md

 pandas is one of the most popular libraries in Python which is commonly used among data scientists.
 It helps us to organize 📑, clean 🧹, and analyse 🧐 the data.

-One cleaning mechanism is manipulating data, one example is dropping unnecessary columns or rows
+One cleaning mechanism is manipulating data, and a good example is dropping unnecessary columns or rows

 ## Where to start?